RIloBarnett/RIloBarnett/README.md

 - 👋 Hi, I’m Riley Barnett
 - 👀 I’m interested in Python & Web Dev.
-- 🌱 I’m currently learning JS, Python, and Flask.
+- 🌱 I’m currently learning C++ and more Python.
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me: LinkedIn: [Riley Barnett](https://www.linkedin.com/in/rileybarnett/)